yuxuanzhuang/batter/docs/cookbook/rbfe.rst

 receptor anchors heuristically during system preparation:

 * For ABFE/RBFE and MD runs with at least one real ligand, BATTER uses the first real ligand pose as the binding-site reference.
-It prefers stable receptor backbone atoms near the ligand, keeps P1-P2 and P2-P3 separated by the usual BATTER distance guideline, and scores P1 using nearby ligand interaction atoms.
+It prefers stable non-loop receptor Cα atoms near the ligand, keeps P1-P2 and P2-P3 separated by the usual BATTER distance guideline, and scores P1 using nearby ligand interaction atoms.
+With zero or one receptor override, a detected salt bridge can define P1/L1; L2/L3 then prefer ring atoms connected to at least two heavy atoms, followed by other highly connected nonterminal heavy atoms.
 * For apo-only MD runs, BATTER uses a protein-only heuristic that chooses a stable, non-degenerate receptor-anchor triplet without relying on dummy ligand coordinates.

-If you know the receptor interaction that should define the Boresch reference, provide one selection.
-BATTER treats that atom as P1 and chooses P2/P3 automatically; prefer the binding-site Cα of a residue associated with a conserved ligand interaction, such as the residue forming a salt bridge.
+If you provide one selection, BATTER treats that atom as P1 and chooses P2/P3 automatically.
 Provide three selections only when you need fully manual P1/P2/P3 geometry.
 Resolved global anchors are stored in ``executions/<run_id>/all-ligands/manifest.json`` under ``anchors`` and ``anchor_atom_selections``.
 Prepared-system anchor masks used later by equilibration and FE setup are written to each ligand's